Foreign Language Compentency for Business Students

 The exam is not administered during the summer.

-Students should go to the Department of Foreign Languages and Literatures in Leutze Hall 279 to fill out an “Application for Foreign Language Competency Exam” at least one week prior to the date of the written exam.
+Students should go to the Department of World Languages and Cultures in Leutze Hall 279 to fill out an “Application for Foreign Language Competency Exam” at least one week prior to the date of the written exam.
 By filling out the application, students will be registered for the exam.
 At this time, students will also be given information as to how to sign up for the oral exam.
 Students are responsible for scheduling oral exams in a timely fashion.

 The written exam is scheduled for the first working Friday of